varlanv/java-test-konvence/README.md

 ## Motivation

-Writing clear, descriptive tests is crucial for maintainable software.
 Many modern testing frameworks, like those commonly found in Scala, JavaScript, or Groovy, allow developers the convenience of defining test names using flexible, readable strings.
 While JUnit 5's `@DisplayName` annotation brings this capability to Java, it can introduce a new challenge: keeping the underlying Java method name consistent with the human-readable `@DisplayName`.
+Because of this, in many real projects, developers completely ignore `@DisplayName` and describe test cases only with method name.

 This plugin aims to solve several common pain points: